Skip to main content

 The Delight Trap

 Product teams have internalized a dangerous idea: that great products must spark joy.
+What the Kano model calls "excitement" quality.
 Conferences celebrate "magical moments."
 Design teams obsess over microinteractions.
 PMs pitch features by describing how they will "surprise and delight."

 Meanwhile, the features users actually value most are the ones they never think about.
 The login that just works.
 The data sync that happens silently.
 The checkout flow with no surprises.